scottish-solitary-waves/scottish-solitary-waves.github.io/_pages/about.md

 # Welcome

 Welcome!
 This is the webpage for the Royal Society of Edinburgh-funded project '_Russel's solitary wave in the 21st century'_.
 The aim of the project is to investigate solitary waves, first documented by John Scott Russel in the 1800s.
-The project is based on computational research and citizen science.
+The project, carried out by Dr Momchil Terziev is based on computational research and citizen science.
 The former involves virtual recreation of the physics governing solitary wave generation by a boat, while the second part is centred around documenting the existence of solitary waves on Scotland's canals.

 To document waves, I have set up a [submission system](/submit-data/) where you can include any photos or videos you have of solitary waves on Scotland's canals.

-Additionally, I will including my open notebook in the [Notebook](/notebook/) section of this webpage.
+Additionally, I will include my open notebook in the [Notebook](/notebook/) section of this webpage.

 This webpage is a work in progress.
 Having set up the main elements I will need to get the project off the ground, I will gradually include more information here and in the other sections of this webpage.